MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **action** - the action taken by the user (closed, opened, notification_tapped)

+- **message_reminder_available** - True if there is a message reminder available and will be displayed when the notification center is opened

 - **type** - the notification type, as of now it will always be reaction

 - **unseen_count** - how many notifications in the current view have not been seen before

 #### Office.Android.DocsUI.FileOperations.OpenDocumentMeasurements